Article

 The Class I BSC operates by drawing unfiltered room air through the work opening and the work surface.
 The airflow is maintained at a minimum inward velocity of 75 linear feet per minute (lfm) through the front opening to ensure personnel protection.
 The air is then drawn into an exhaust plenum that contains a HEPA filter, which filters out any aerosols and particulates protecting the environment.

-Class II Biosafety Cabinets
+Class II Biosafety Cabinet Types

 Class III Biosafety Cabinets